Holland Park has a long history of service and spreading the Good News of Jesus on our street and around the world.

 Mauldin Middle School Mentoring

 Holland Park volunteers provide donations of specific non-perishable food and/or monetary donations.
 Each week several volunteers bag food supplies for the weekend and transport them to Mauldin Middle School.
 We have committed to 25 bags each weekend.
-A list of food items that are needed can be found in the HPC foyer along with containers to drop off the food items.
 Linda Lunsford is the HPC coordinator.

 We are partnering with Loaves & Fishes which is the organization that sponsors Mission Backpack in the Greenville area.
 They provided the information to support the program and helped us coordinate with Mauldin Middle School.